dotlang/language/doc/Enhancements.md

 N - what is the relation between any and exception? exception must be some kind of any.
 Because it is just a tuple.

-? - How can we handle templates efficiently with types?
+Y - How can we handle templates efficiently with types?
 About using customt types for generics:
 ```
 type Data